-This project is entitled “Academic Approaches to Peace-Building and State-Building in Yemen” and is funded by the German Academic Exchange Service (DAAD) in the framework of its Transformation Partnership.
-The partners in the project are the Institute of Oriental and Asian Studies at the University of Bonn and the Gender-Development Research & Studies Center at Sanaa University.
-The Center for Applied Research in Partnership with the Orient (CARPO) is involved in the publication of papers resulting from this project.
+This project, which was implemented from 2016-18, was entitled “Academic Approaches to Peacebuilding and State Building in Yemen” and was funded by the German Academic Exchange Service (DAAD) in the framework of its Transformation Partnership.
+The partners in the project were the Institute of Oriental and Asian Studies at the University of Bonn and the Gender-Development Research & Studies Center at Sanaa University.
+The Center for Applied Research in Partnership with the Orient (CARPO) was involved in the publication of papers resulting from this project.

-Against the backdrop of the ongoing war in the country, this project aims at contributing to peace-building and state-building in the country.
-This objective is to be achieved by strengthening ties between researchers, academic staff, students and – subordinately – to experts in the policy and development community in order to develop ideas and find new ways of academic support to respective endeavors.
-A particular focus will be on the promotion and support of young academics and women.
+Against the backdrop of the ongoing war in Yemen, this project aimed at contributing to peacebuilding and state building in the country.
+This objective was to be achieved by strengthening ties between researchers, academic staff, students and – subordinately – to experts in the policy and development community in order to develop ideas and find new ways of academic support to respective endeavors.
+A particular focus was placed on the promotion and support of young academics and women.

-Regarding outputs, the project focuses on common workshops and conferences, a summer university, a project website and a series of policy papers.
+Regarding outputs, the project focused on joint workshops and conferences, German-Yemeni summer schools, a project website and a series of policy papers.